-A student whose first semester is a fall semester and who is placed on academic probation at the end of her first semester at Columbia College will be excluded if her cumulative GPA is less than 2.00 after her second semester.
-Any other student who is placed on academic probation will be excluded if she remains on academic probation for two consecutive semesters and if her cumulative GPA is still less than 2.00.
-If a student is subject to exclusion at the end of the spring semester, she will be allowed to attend the summer sessions to attempt to improve her GPA.
+A student will be excluded if she/he remains on academic probation for two consecutive semesters and her/his cumulative GPA is still less than 2.00.
+A student subject to exclusion at the end of spring semester will be allowed to attend the summer sessions immediately following to attempt to avoid exclusion by improving her/his GPA; in this case, if the cumulative GPA is less than 2.00 at the completion of the summer sessions, the student will be excluded.